Title: Registered Nurse - Acute Care

 Weekend Rotation: Per unit guidelines

-On Call Requirements: Per unit guidelines
+On Call Requirements: N/A

 Provide quality, professional, general nursing care to patients.
 Responsible for assessing, planning, implementing, documenting, and evaluating patient care for a group of patients on the unit.
 Must adapt appropriately to changes in daily assignments, patient status changes, and unit needs.
 Responsibilities include following all standards, practices, policies and procedures of unit and SPH.